MrcoPcd/camia_PacadPadayao/README.md

 2.Set Your Study Plan – input the subject or task you want to focus on and the time you’ll spend.

+3.Enter Unwanted Websites - input the link/s of the websites you want to temporarily block.

 3.Start the Focus Timer – the program will block distracting apps and websites while you study.

 4.Take Breaks – follow the timer’s scheduled breaks to rest and refresh.